This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 We love our Klean Kanteen bottles.
 They keep my tea hot and my water cold.

-If you intend to camp with meat, seafood or other perishables, a high-quality cooler (like this YETI Roadie cooler) is a great investment.
+If you intend to camp with meat, seafood or other perishables, like in a camping charcuterie board, a high-quality cooler (we use this Igloo BMX cooler) is a great investment.

 My number one piece of advice for campground cooks is to clean up immediately.